AthemiS13/image-tool/README.md

 ## Installation
 ### Step 1: Install Python
-Ensure Python 3.7 or higher is installed on your system.
-Download Python from the official Python website.
+Ensure Python 3.7 or higher is installed on your system or download Python from the official Python website. [https://www.python.org/downloads/](https://www.python.org/downloads/)

 ### Step 2: Install Required Libraries
 Install the required libraries using pip: